RobDavenport/Game-Design/Projects/Concept/Wrecking Ball Survivorslike.md

 A wrecking ball is attached to a car.
-Drive around and smash enemies.
+Drive around and smash enemies with the ball.
 Survive enough time to win the game.

 Possible Win Conditions:
 - Survive X minutes